-An ACVIM-approved cardiology RTP must be a minimum of 144 weeks.
-The minimum requirement for each RTP is 96 weeks of directly supervised intensive training in veterinary clinical cardiology.
-The remaining 48 weeks of the 144-week cardiology RTP will include a combination of additional directly supervised training in veterinary cardiology, directly supervised training by SSSDs in related disciplines, indirect supervision in veterinary cardiology or related disciplines, research and scholarly activity, study time, and vacation.
-If the resident is spending time with a physician cardiologist, up to 2 weeks can be logged as indirect or remote supervision as long the experience is discussed or reviewed with the RA or a SD.
+An ACVIM-approved cardiology RTP must be a minimum duration of 144 weeks.
+The minimum requirement for a cardiology RTP is 96 weeks of directly supervised intensive clinical training in veterinary clinical cardiology.
+The remaining 48 weeks of the 144-week cardiology RTP will include a combination of additional directly supervised training in veterinary cardiology, directly supervised training by SSSDs in related disciplines, indirect supervision in veterinary cardiology or related disciplines, research and scholarly activity, study time, and vacation / personal time.
+If the resident is spending time with a physician cardiologist, up to 2 weeks can be logged as indirect or remote supervision, providing the experience is further discussed or reviewed with the RA or a SD.